betaflight/betaflight/.github/issue_template.md

-# 1. ARE YOU REQUESTING SUPPORT A BUG?
+# 1. ARE YOU REQUESTING SUPPORT?

--- YES/NO --
+-- YES / NO --

 # 2. If you answered YES to the above question go here instead: